ndarville/workfolio/README.md

         https://github.com/ndarville/workfolio

-5. Update `links.atom`, when you create new work you want to share.
+5. Update `links.yml`, when you create new work you want to share.

     You can do this with Git or the browser interface at